SleGort/datalumina-project-template/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── exploration        <- Jupyter notebooks, py files(VS Code setting: Jupyter Interactive Window).
+├── exploration        <- Jupyter notebooks, py files (VS Code setting: Jupyter Interactive Window).
-|                         May contain sub-folders.
-Naming
-|                         convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
+│                         May contain sub-folders.
+Naming │                         convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`
 │